toltec-dev/toltec/docs/branches.md

 The maintainer of a package can, for any reason, choose to orphan a package.
 To do so, they need to send a pull request to reset the [`maintainer` metadata field](docs/package.md#maintainer-required) of that package to `None <none@example.org>`.
-The next person to review a pull request regarding an orphaned package becomes its new maintainer, and must update the `maintainer` field accordingly.
+The next person to review a pull request regarding an orphaned package becomes its new maintainer and must update the `maintainer` field accordingly.